Home Warranty Renewal: Should You Renew and How Much Does It Cost?

 Don't Let Coverage Lapse

 Renewing before your expiration date keeps coverage continuous.
-If you let your plan lapse and then sign up with a new provider, most companies impose a 30-day waiting period before your coverage kicks in — leaving your systems and appliances unprotected in the meantime.
+If you let your plan lapse and then sign up with a new provider, nearly every direct-to-consumer contract imposes a 30-day waiting period before new claims can be filed, leaving your systems and appliances unprotected in the meantime.
+Renewing your existing plan, on the other hand, continues coverage without a break.

 You can also use the renewal window as an opportunity to modify your plan.
-Many providers allow you to add coverage for items like pools, well pumps, roof leaks, or electronics during the first 60 days of a new term.
-Review your home's current needs before auto-renewing so you're not paying for coverage you don't need — or missing protection you do.
+Many providers allow you to add coverage for items like pools, well pumps, roof leaks, or septic systems during the first 60 days of a new term, with each add-on typically increasing your monthly premium by $2 to $20.
+Review your home's current needs before auto-renewing so you're not paying for coverage you don't need or missing protection you do.

 Compare Home Warranty Options in Ohio